 We make every effort to ensure that resources are available to support all units of work.
-We encourage the use of practical work in and out of the classroom and therefore resources constantly monitored for wear and tear and effectivity.
-Storage containers for each subject are provided in a central point.
-Staff are encouraged to maintain these on use.
+We encourage the use of practical work in and out of the classroom and therefore resources are constantly monitored for wear and tear and effectiveness.